EmergencyDentistLondon/opendental_calendar/README.md

 Please ask any questions, if I can I will help.

-Emergency Dental Clinic and Implant Centre, 8F Gilbert Place, WC1A 2JD, London. +44 20 3199 6243
+Emergency Dentist - Dental Clinic and Implant Centre, 8F Gilbert Place, WC1A 2JD, London. +44 20 3199 6243